 Fix #1: Check Your Internet Connection.

-The most common culprit for Skype call dropping is the quality of the internet connection.
+The most common culprit for your call dropping is the quality of the internet connection.
 If your Wi-Fi is slow, you’re sitting far from the router, or someone in your network is streaming Netflix or another bandwidth-gobbling app, your Skype connection is likely to suffer.

 To fix your internet connection problem, restart your router to refresh your connection.
 Switch to the more stable Ethernet connection instead of Wi-Fi if you can.
 But if the router is located in another room and connecting via Ethernet is not possible, try to move as close to your router as possible.
 Once you find a good spot, keep still.
 Don’t move around, so that Skype won’t have to deal with erratic bursts of bandwidth.

-If someone else is hogging all the bandwidth by streaming videos or playing online games, you can either ask them to pause what they’re doing until you’re done with your Skype call, or you switch to a different network.
+If someone else is hogging all the bandwidth by streaming videos or playing online games, you can either ask them to pause what they’re doing until you’re done with your call, or you switch to a different network.

 Fix #2: Check Skype Heartbeat.

-Fix #3: Update Your Version of Skype.
+Fix #3: Update Your App’s Version.